Ben Brown (footballer): North Melbourne (2014–2020)

+Melbourne (2021–2024)

 After an injury-hampered start to the 2021 season, Brown became a mainstay of the Demons’ forward line in the second half of the year and throughout the Demons’ finals campaign.
 Brown scored three goals in Melbourne's 2021 AFL Grand Final win.

+After a slew of injuries as well as undergoing knee surgery, Brown announced his retirement from football on 19 August 2024.

 Personal life

 Brown is the grandson of footballer and politician Jim Manson and nephew of former Collingwood player James Manson.
+He was born in Hobart but grew up in Devonport.

+Brown attended secondary school at St Brendan Shaw College in Devonport.
+He has since completed a Bachelor of Arts from Deakin University in Victoria.

 Brown married Hester Mary MacKinnon on 14 October 2017, and they have two daughters.

-Brown is a vegan and an advocate for greater action on climate change.
+Brown is a vegan, coeliac and an advocate for greater action on climate change.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of 2024.